-Three funded postdoctoral positions at the St. Michael’s Hospital/University of Toronto (Department of Biochemistry) are available in the lab of Dr. Greg Fairn.
+One funded postdoctoral position at the University of Toronto (Department of Medicine) is available in the lab of Dr. Darren Yuen.

-University of Toronto is a leading publicly funded university based in the sixth largest city in North America.
+Our lab is based at the University of Toronto, a leading publicly funded University based in the fifth largest city in North America.
 U of T houses more than 7000 full time faculty members and has more than $1.2 billion in annual research funding.
 Accordingly, multiple opportunities for collaboration exist within St. Michael’s Hospital and the larger University of Toronto community.

 Qualified candidates must hold a PhD and have significant experience in molecular and cell biology.
 Experience with molecular biology (cloning, luciferase assays, qRT-PCR, immunoblotting, CRISPR/Cas, etc.), sequence analysis, database searches, cell culture, cell and tissue staining/imaging are essential.
 Knowledge and prior work/experience with rodent disease models, and high throughput transcriptomics (RNA-seq) and associated bioinformatic analysis are also strongly preferred.
 We are looking for candidates with excellent communication skills, as well as a strong desire for career development.

 Interested applicants should send a single PDF file containing a cover letter, CV, a one page summary of research skills and interests highlighting relevance to the above research project, and contact information for 3 references to Dr. Darren Yuen (email@example.com).
 Review of applications will begin immediately and will continue until the position is filled.Employment of the successful candidate will be contingent upon the successful completion of a pre-employment criminal background check.